-- Submitting Your Proposal: Prior to the deadline that you provide to DCG, and within three business days of when signed PAR (or TARA) is delivered to DCG.
+- Submitting Your Proposal: Prior to the deadline that you provide to DCG, and within three business days of when signed submitted through TARA.

-- Negotiation of Award: Begins after DCG receives notice of award, budget and full proposal, and verifies school approval via PAR or TARA.
+- Negotiation of Award: Begins after DCG receives notice of award, budget and full proposal, and verifies school approval via TARA.
 DCG seeks to minimize negotiation time.
-Bi-weekly status updates are provided if negotiations take longer than two weeks.

 - Award and Account Set-Up: Generally within two days of signed agreement, approved detailed budget and regulatory approvals.